-- 4.1.6 The marine water exceedance is summarised in Table 4.1-1. - 4.1.7 Non-compliance of chlorophyll a $(2.6 \ \mu g/L)$ was recorded at TTC on 19th September 2009 after the rainstorm event.
-The non-compliance results were similar to the control stations M_A and M_B (ranging from 1.5 $\mu g/L$ to 1.7 $\mu g/L$).
-It is believed that exceedance was caused by natural fluctuation/disturbance on marine water quality.
-Therefore, exceedance is considered nonproject related.
+- 4.1.6 The marine water exceedance is summarised in Table 4.1-1. - Non-compliance of chlorophyll a (average value = 2.1 μg/L) were recorded at TTC and KS on 1st October and 15th October 2009.
+The non-compliance results were similar to the control stations M_A and M_B (ranging from 1.7 μg/L).
+Non-compliance of turbidity (average value = 3.7 mg/L) were recorded at M_Marsh and TTC on 28th September and 15th October 2009.
+The non-compliance results were similar to the control stations M_A and M_B (ranging from 3.0 mg/L).
+It is considered that chlorophyll a and turbidity exceedances are caused by natural fluctuation/disturbance on marine water quality.
+Therefore, exceedances are considered non-project related.

-Table 4.1-1 Marine Water Exceedance Summary (August to September 2009) -------------------- --
+Table 4.1-1 Marine Water Exceedance Summary (September to October 2009)

+Monitoring Exceedance Level Date Parameters Project-related

+Location

+M_Marsh Action Level 15 Oct 2009 Turbidity No

+TTC Action Level 28 Sep 2009 Turbidity No

+Action Level 1 Oct 2009 Chl a No

-Monitoring Location Exceedance Level Date Parameters Project-related TTC Limit Level 19 Sept 2009 Chl a No
+KS Limit Level 15 Oct 2009 Chl a No